DorianKue/Dice-Bot/README.md

 -**Remove custom prefix**: If you want to remove your previously set custom prefix and have admin privileges, simply use `/rmprefix`.

+## Planned features

+-**Add Backgrounds and Traits**: Eventually i want to add backgrounds and traits to the character creation and the possibility to acquire new traits on level up, if applicable.
+However, there are so many traits and backgrounds, some with sizeable descriptions, i'm not entirely sure how i would want to implement that.
+I do know it would involve refactoring a lot of my, arguably very messy, code.
+So for now it's planned but it's more of a long term goal.
+This is my first project and so i want to move on and learn new things before coming back to this and adding such a large feature.

 ## Contributing